lalaso2000/NIT-Gifu_ComputerClub/Git_Challenge!!/Readme.md

 Have you thought Japanese?
 No, English. xD

 1. Make Github account and install "Git for Windows"
+2. Tell your account name to lalaso.
+He'll add you as collaborators.
-2. Copy a text file from server to your pc.
+3. Copy a text file from server to your pc.

 ```
 $ git clone http://hogehoge.jp  /* set to correct adress */
 ```

-3. Using text editor, like notepad.exe or else, make changes to a text file.
+4. Using text editor, like notepad.exe or else, make changes to a text file.
-4. Apply for your changes.
+5. Apply for your changes.

 ```
 $ git add [file names which you changed]
 $ git commit -m [messages]
 ```

-5.Let's copy from your pc to the server.
+6.Let's copy from your pc to the server.
 ```
 $ git push origin master
 ```